Deep Curve-dependent PDEs for affine rough volatility: Abstract

 \section{Abstract}

 We introduce a new deep-learning based algorithm to evaluate options in affine rough stochastic volatility models.
-We show that the pricing function is the solution to a curve-dependent PDE (CPDE), depending on forward curves rather than the whole path of the process, for which we develop a numerical scheme based on deep learning techniques.
-Numerical simulations suggest that the latter is extremely efficient, and provides a good alternative to classical Monte Carlo simulations.
+Viewing the pricing function as the solution to a curve-dependent PDE (CPDE), depending on forward curves rather than the whole path of the process, for which we develop a numerical scheme based on deep learning techniques.
+Numerical simulations suggest that the latter is a promising alternative to classical Monte Carlo simulations.